I meet a lot of foreigners day by day on my tours and hear weird stories about taxis in Budapest.

 I’m going to tell this secret on how to pick a taxi in Budapest right now, but before it a few background facts:

-#1 No Uber in Budapest anymore
+#1 Uber is back in Budapest from 2024

 When Uber entered Hungary many years ago, they quicky gained popularity and of course the taxi drivers didn’t quite like them.
 Some Uber drivers were even beaten up!